hms-dbmi/pic-sure-all-in-one/monitoring/README.md

 `monitoring/prometheus/prometheus-aio.yml` has one scrape job commented out per service (hpds, dictionary, psama, visualization, logging, query-ops).
-As each service gains a `/actuator/prometheus` (or equivalent) endpoint, uncomment its job block, redeploy with `start-monitoring.sh`, and confirm it shows up as `up` in Prometheus targets.
+As each service gains a `/actuator/prometheus` (or equivalent) endpoint, uncomment its job block, redeploy with `start-monitoring.sh` (which restarts Prometheus automatically so the new scrape config takes effect), and confirm it shows up as `up` in Prometheus targets.

 ## BDC / FISMA notes